Thai Food Made Easy | SPICY BEANS ON TOAST (VEGAN)

 -Drizzle an olive oil on top to add extra shine.

--I love serving this with sourdough bread but it goes with most bread or even brown rice!
+-I love serving this with sourdough bread but it goes with most breads or even brown rice!

 Spicy Beans on Toast